-Chapter II:
+Chapter II

 First principle of thermodynamics

-I- Introduction:
+I- Introduction :

+Before we get into the first law of thermodynamics, we need to understand the relation between heat and work and the concept of internal energy.
+Just like mass, energy is always conserved, it can neither be created nor destroyed, but it can be transformed from one form to another.
+II- Deffinition of heat (Q) Heat transfer is a thermodynamic process representing the transfer of energy in the form of thermal agitation of the constituent particles.
+In practice one needs heating elements to do the job Example:

-In this lecture we shall study the first law of thermodynamics and explore possible thermodynamic processes through which heat can be converted into work.
-II- Notion of heat (Q) - When a container is placed over a fire, the temperature of the water rises.
-It is said that the heat source has given heat to the water. - When water cools, it loses heat.
+- When a container is placed over a fire, the temperature of the water rises.
+It is said that the heat source has given heat to the water.

+- When water cools, it loses heat.

 The amount of energy transferred to water is called 'heat'. it is given by the relation:

+'''

-$Q = m.C. \Delta T$
+Q = m.C. \Delta T

+'''

 C: specific heat

 II-1- Specific heat (C):

-is the quantity of heat required to raise the temperature of one gram of a substance by one Celsius degree.
+Is the quantity of heat required to raise the temperature of one gram of a substance by one Celsius degree.
 The units of specific heat are usually calories or joules per gram per Celsius degree.
 For example, the specific heat of water is 1 calorie (or 4.186 joules) per gram per Celsius degree.
-The Scottish scientist Joseph Black, in the 18th century, noticed that equal masses of different substances needed different amounts of heat to raise them through the same temperature interval, and, from this observation, he founded the concept of specific heat.
-The SI unit for heat is a form of energy called the joule (J).
 Heat is frequently also measured in the calorie (cal), which is defined as "the amount of heat required to raise the temperature of one gram of water from 14.5 degrees Celsius to 15.5 degrees Celsius."
-II-2- Measuring the Heat: A calorimeter is an object used for calorimetry, or the process of measuring the heat of chemical reactions or physical changes as well as heat capacity.
+II-2- Measuring the Heat:

+A calorimeter is an object used for calorimetry, or the process of measuring the heat of chemical reactions or physical changes as well as heat capacity.
 It mainly consists of a metallic vessel made of materials which are good conductors of electricity such as copper and aluminium etc. There is also a facility for stirring the contents of the vessel.
 This metallic vessel with a stirrer is kept in an insulating jacket to prevent heat loss to the environment.
 There is just one opening through which a thermometer can be inserted to measure the change in thermal properties inside.

-III-Notion of work (W):
+III- Mechanical work (W) :